shunsukeaihara/pykwic/README.rst

-pyesary
+pykwic
 ===========

-Suffix Array Library for unicode text.
+KWIC Library for unicode text using Suffix Array.

 Based on *esa.hxx* and *sais.hxx*.